Katulka/SalesforceIframeInputFile/README.md

 # SalesforceIframeInputFile
-Apex:InputFile loaded through an IFrame in a Bootstrap Modal with cross-IFrame functionality
+Apex:InputFile loaded through an IFrame in a Bootstrap Modal with cross-IFrame functionality.

 This is a sample Salesforce page that shows how to encapsulate the Apex:InputFile functionality within an iframe, separating it from the parent page.
 The reason for doing this is because of the limitation of having an InputFile tag on a visualforce, you may run into this error: